zinzied/Packets-Analyzer-with-GUI/README.md

 - **Start Sniffing Button**: Starts the packet sniffing process.
 - **Stop Sniffing Button**: Stops the packet sniffing process.
 - **Clear Packets Button**: Clears the list of captured packets.
+- **Scan IPs Button**: Scans a range of IP addresses to discover active devices.
+- **Save Packets Button**: Saves the captured packets to a PCAP file.
+- **Load Packets Button**: Loads packets from a PCAP file.
 - **Packet List**: Displays a list of captured packets.
 Clicking on a packet shows its details in a new window.

 ### How It Works:
 1. **Initialization**: The `PacketSnifferApp` class initializes the GUI and sets up the necessary components.
-2. **Start Sniffing**: When the "Start Sniffing" button is clicked, a new `SnifferThread` is created and started.
+2. **Start Sniffing**: When the "Start Sniffing" button is clicked, a new thread is created and started.
 This thread captures packets using Scapy's `sniff` function.
-3. **Packet Callback**: The `packet_callback` method processes each captured packet, applying the specified filters and displaying relevant information in the GUI.
+3. **Packet Callback**: The `process_packet` method processes each captured packet, applying the specified filters and displaying relevant information in the GUI.
 4. **Stop Sniffing**: When the "Stop Sniffing" button is clicked, the sniffer thread is stopped.
 5. **Clear Packets**: The "Clear Packets" button clears the list of captured packets.
 6. **Show Packet Details**: Clicking on a packet in the list opens a new window displaying detailed information about the packet.
+7. **Scan IPs**: The "Scan IPs" button allows users to scan a range of IP addresses to discover active devices on the network.
+8. **Save Packets**: The "Save Packets" button saves the captured packets to a PCAP file.
+9. **Load Packets**: The "Load Packets" button loads packets from a PCAP file.

 This script provides a comprehensive tool for network packet analysis with a focus on ease of use and real-time data display.